Penalized and Decentralized Contextual Bandit Learning for WLAN Channel Allocation with Contention-Driven Feature Extraction: Introduction

-Selfish decentralized learning has the inherent problem that the entire system does not always converge to a fixed strategy.
-This fact suggests the possibility of behavioral cycles in the MAB-based channel allocation.
-To tackle this problem, we also propose a penalized JointLinUCB (P-JLinUCB), which is an extension of LinUCB\cite{linucb1,linucb2}.
-The proposed P-JLinUCB introduces a parameter that discounts the reward observed when the channel is changed and adds a term corresponding to the penalty to the feature vector.
+Meanwhile, selfish decentralized learning has an inherent problem in that the entire system does not always converge to a fixed strategy.
+This suggests the possibility of behavioral cycles in the proposed CMAB-based channel allocation.
+To address this problem, we also propose a penalized JointLinUCB (P-JLinUCB), which is an extension of LinUCB\cite{linucb1,linucb2}.
+The proposed P-JLinUCB introduces a parameter that discounts the reward observed when the channel is varied and adds a term corresponding to the penalty to the feature vector.
 This added term realizes the penalty for a particular action in linear CMAB learning.
 Consequently, P-JLinUCB reduces the variability in channel allocation.